 If you do join the group, make sure and read every job listing before applying, and if you are interested in a position, and the employer has provided a method of contact then make sure and contact them directly, because while the group has made the whole job hunting process easier, remember that it’s still an professional environment, and you asking an employer to contact you could be perceived poorly, but as long as you do that and also interact with people in a polite and productive manner then you will make great use out of the Gie’s a Job group.

-Currently the page has 37,337 active members so it’s clear that it’s a runaway success, and I can personally attest to the fact that many people prefer it over traditional job searching sites and Jobcentre advisers are now even referring their clients to the page.
+Currently the group has 54,145 members so it’s clear that it’s a runaway success, and I can personally attest to the fact that many people prefer it over traditional job searching sites and Jobcentre advisers are now even referring their clients to the page.